Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Introduction

+Recently, other related methods such as ghost orbital in Ref.~\cite{lanata17} and an ancilla qubit in Ref.~\cite{zhang20}, capable of describing nonperturbative effects and the emergence of spectral gaps and self-energy poles, were proposed.

-It has been argued~\cite{imada19} that the two fermions in TCFM can be interpreted as the conventional quasiparticle and the incoherent part of the same electron, respectively, which emerge as a consequence of bistability ascribed to a direct consequence of the Mottness.
-The bistability directly generates emergent attraction and the Cooper pair.
+It has been argued that one of the two fermions in the TCFM is interpreted as the conventional quasiparticle and the other as an electron weakly bound to a hole~\cite{sakai18} or the incoherent part of the same electron~\cite{imada19}, respectively, which emerge as a consequence of local bistability ascribed to a direct consequence of the Mottness.
+The bistability directly generates emergent attraction and the Cooper pairs.
 In {\it ab initio} calculations of the cuprates, the emergence of the bistability and resultant effective attraction were evidenced counterintuitively in the local repulsive interaction term, where the local emergent attraction has shown one-to-one correspondence to the calculated $d$-wave superconducting long-ranged order~\cite{schmid23}.

-Since the electron fractionalization offers an entirely different picture from the conventional electronic structure, it is desired to test its validity by thorough and combined analyses using independent spectroscopy tools.
-In this paper, we explore the consistency of ARPES and QPI in their integrated analyses by employing TCFM to further critically examine the validity of the electron fractionalization and its microscopic basis.
+Since the electron fractionalization offers an entirely different picture from the conventional electronic structure and experimental evidence is few, it is desired to test whether the fractionalization is indeed a valid and useful concept in real cuprates by thorough and combined analyses using independent spectroscopy tools.
+In this paper, we explore the consistency of ARPES and QPI in their integrated analyses by employing the TCFM to further critically examine the validity of the electron fractionalization and its microscopic basis.
 For this purpose, we first determine the TCFM parameters so as to reproduce the ARPES experimental result \cite{palczewski10} measured for an optimally-doped Bi$_2$Sr$_2$CaCu$_2$O$_{8+\d}$ (Bi2212).
 We then calculate the QPI pattern based on the same model, and finally compare it with the experimental results for the same material.
-For this comparison, we have calculated experimentally measurable QPI spectra beyond the LDOS.
-We find that the TCFM can reproduce the main features of both the ARPES and QPI experimental results at the same time and solve the known puzzle of the seemingly inconsistent results between the ARPES and QPI data on the quasipaticle dispersions mentioned above.
+For this comparison, we faithfully calculate experimentally measurable QPI spectra without resorting to the LDOS, which has often been used in the literature but is not directly measurable by QPI.
+We find that the TCFM can reproduce the main features of both the ARPES and QPI experimental results at the same time and solve the known puzzle of the seemingly inconsistent results between the ARPES and QPI data on the quasiparticle dispersions mentioned above.